 Completion of the Ph.D. degree usually takes about four to six years of study (depending on if the student enters with a B.S. degree or an M.S. degree).
 At least one calendar year of full-time graduate study in residence is required.
 The total time allowed to complete the Ph.D. degree requirements is six years following the successful completion of the Ph.D.
 Qualifying Examination.
 A minimum of 144 units is required beyond the bachelor's degree, which can include units completed towards a master's degree at another institution.

 To obtain a Ph.D. degree the student must demonstrate technical breadth, steady progress in research, and contribute to the body of knowledge in electrical and computer engineering and disseminate this knowledge through the oral and written form.
 Each of these abilities are tested using a variety of requirements, and are detailed below.

 Due to the multi-year length of the Ph.D. program, students are required to demonstrate their ability to make steady progress in meeting the requirements of the program.
 This is done through the Graduate Student Progress Review process.
-Students are required to submit a Graduate Progress Review Statement for both the Fall and Spring semesters.
+All students are required to submit a Graduate Progress Review Statement in both the Fall and Spring semesters.
 In this statement, the student describes his or her activities as a graduate student as both a researcher and as a member of the ECE community.

 The ability to think, speak and write is tested in the Ph.D.
 Qualifying Examination.